the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 #### A. Locate your Resource Groups

-In Azure Portal, select "Resource Groups from the left-most menu panel.
+In Azure Portal, select "Resource Groups" from the left-most menu panel.

 ![Find Resource Groups](../binderhub_resources/resource_group1.png)